Propaganda and Agitation Department: History

 The history of the PAD can be traced back to the Soviet Civil Administration following the division of Korea in 1945.
 Agitation operations by the PAD reached their height in the years after the Korean War.
 They included speed campaigns such as the Chollima Movement and Pyongyang Speed, labor methodologies like the Chongsan-ri Method and the Taean Work System, and the Three Revolutions Movement.

-Kim To-man was the chief of the PAD until his involvement with the Kapsan Faction Incident that sought to oust Kim Il-sung in 1967.
-Kim To-man had commissioned Act of Sincerity – described variously as either a film or a stage play – about the life of Pak Kum-chol without the approval of Kim Il-sung.
+Kim To-man was the chief of the PAD until his involvement with the Kapsan faction incident that sought to oust Kim Il Sung in 1967.
+Kim To-man had commissioned Act of Sincerity – described variously as either a film or a stage play – about the life of Pak Kum-chol without the approval of Kim Il Sung.
 In North Korean society, this was an inexcusable offense, and Kim To-man was forced to go.
-Kim Jong-il probably helped in purging him.
-After this and related purges the PAD shaped the societal landscape of North Korea to allow Kim Il-sung to sediment his rule and become the supreme leader of North Korea.
+Kim Jong Il probably helped in purging him.
+After this and related purges the PAD shaped the societal landscape of North Korea to allow Kim Il Sung to cement his rule and become the supreme leader of North Korea.